 This divergence opens several leads that the international epidemiological investigation must clarify:

 On 5 May 2026, the Swiss National Reference Centre for Emerging Viral Infections published the whole-genome sequencing of the virus from the Swiss case (Case 7).
 The virus belongs to the Andes strain, genetically very close to the Argentine Epuyén 2018-2019 outbreak, with no unusual mutation or documented recombination.
-This result supports a classic South American origin of the virus, without however settling the question of the exact site of exposure.
+This result is fully compatible with exposure in the northern Andes Cordillera (the geographical area pointed to by the WHO), and does not require an Ushuaia origin.

 The Schilperoords, passionate birders